 Luckily, Tailwind has you covered for both of those tricky networks.
 It offers content management, both for your own stuff and recommendations for curation.

-There’s scheduling and analytics, plus it makes contests and promotions easier.
+You can both schedule posts and enjoy analytics.
+Plus it makes contests and promotions easier.

 We’ve shown you a lot of tools for posting to social media.
 Now it’s time to measure those new efforts.